michelleezhang/swarm-simulator/README.md

 5. REAL_TIME_FACTOR - Maximum allowable real time factor
 6. NUM_OF_MSGS - Maximum number of messages to keep in the buffer
 7. MSG_SIZE - Maximum size of each message in buffer
-8. WIDTH - width of the arena
+8. WIDTH - Width of the arena
-9. LENGTH - length of the arena
+9. LENGTH - Length of the arena
-10. USE_INIT_POS - use the initialization python program to initialize position of the robot
+10. USE_INIT_POS - Use the initialization python program to initialize position of the robot
 11. SIM_TIME_STEP - Set the simulation time step for each loop cycle
+12. SIM_TIME - Set the total (wall clock) time for the simulation to run
-12. USE_VIS - If 1, then visualizer will be used.
+13. USE_VIS - If 1, then visualizer will be used.
 If 0, then visualizer will not be used and instead all states and the time are logged automatically to sim.log

 ## Main files to see in the sim_pkg folder